FRX397/Hydrogen/MacOS/Bash.md

 Hydrogen MacOS returns!

 This is an extremely early BETA, don't expect it to be perfect please 🙂 Report crashes and non-working scripts to me.

-**Hydrogen MacOS currently ONLY SUPPORTS M-SERIES MACS, i.e. M1, M2, M3, M4.
-Please keep this in mind before trying the beta.**

 **Features**:
 ```md